-The Overview chapter deals with the fundamentals of sensors and introduces the various measurable parameters.
-It also covers the major technological and business challenges confronting the wireless sensor domain and introduces the concepts of energy harvesting.
+The “Overview” chapter deals with the fundamentals of sensors and introduces the various measurable parameters.
+It also covers the major technological and business challenges confronting the wireless sensor domain and introduces the reader to the concepts of energy harvesting.
 The chapter familiarizes the reader with the leading wireless PAN and LAN technologies and standards.

-Shalini Ramamurthy has extensive experience analyzing and evaluating advanced information technology, including telecommunications and optical networks.
-She holds a Bachelor’s of Engineering degree in Electronics and Telecommunications from Kumaraguru College of Technology in Coimbatore, India, as well as a Master’s of Science degree in Telecommunications and Software Engineering from the Illinois Institute of Technology in Chicago.
+Shalini R. has extensive experience analyzing and evaluating advanced information technology, including telecommunications and optical networks.
+She holds a Bachelor of Engineering degree in Electronics and Telecommunications from Kumaraguru College of Technology in Coimbatore, India, as well as a Master of Science degree in Telecommunications and Software Engineering from the Illinois Institute of Technology in Chicago.

 The global market for wireless sensor devices totaled $532 million in 2010 and $790 million in 2011.
 This market is expected to increase at a 43.1% compound annual growth rate (CAGR) and reach an estimated $4.7 billion by 2016.